palmercluff/restful-api-examples/README.md

 ## Introduction
 A RESTful API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data. (http://searchcloudstorage.techtarget.com/definition/RESTful-API) The following are examples of how to make the API's and API requests.

+A great tool for testing to see if you are making requests correctly is to use: https://httpbin.org

 Especially in web development, the ideal way to make a RESTful API request is to d it from the backend using something other than JavaScript.
 The reason for this is you can't always make a request from the browser because CORS headers are required.
 Better to use a backend technology such as shell, Python, Ruby, or something else.

 ## Basic GET API Requests